infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

   - None of the children were aware that worm infestation could occur through faeco-oral route
 - **Poor nutrition:** Poor nutritional status has been shown to be widely prevalent and directly associated with morbidities among institutionalised children.
 Further, the poor nutritional status of the children may have an impact on their cognition levels which may worsen their awareness and treatment seeking practices.
 Vaida et al reported the contrary by showing the majority of orphan children having normal nutritional status, with no clear relationship between orphan-hood and the nutritional status of children compared with those who lived with their parents.
 - **Low immunity at younger age:** We also found the morbidities to be higher among younger age groups which may be explained by their lower immunity levels and young age as a risk factor for most diseases.
-- **Poor utilisation of healthcare facilities**, According to a South Indian study,
+- **Poor utilisation of healthcare facilities**, According to a South Indian study on morbidity status of a 100 orphanaged children[^6],
 	  - Hospital care was sought for very few cases.
 This is of concern since most of the morbidities in children are accompanied by frequent complications, thereby increasing the morbidity burden further.
 	  - Treatment seeking practices were found to be unsatisfactory with predominance of self treatment or using drugs without prescription either from local RMPs or upon pharmacists' advice.
 	  - Orphanage staff may not be trained to identify development of danger signs which may pose grave risks to the children.